LiveHelperChat/doc/docs/theme/chat-window.md

 ### Face icon

-Face button can be disabled in [chat settings](chat/configuration.md#show-bb-code-button)
+* If you are not using widget theme Face button can be disabled in [chat configuration](chat/configuration.md#show-bb-code-button)
+* If you are using widget theme Face button should be disabled directly in widget theme [Hide BB Code button](theme/theme.md#hide-bb-code-button)

 ![](/img/theme/chat-window-bbcode.png)